RomanPolonsky1/NewURL/README.md

 # NewURL
-Provide url it return new url.
-Using new url it redirect to original url.
+Provide url, it will be return new url.
+Using new url it goto to original url.